BanditTech/WingmanReloaded/docs/README.md

 > This multi functional script can perform several actions based on states of the game.
 Potions, Abilities, Auto-Quit, Mines, Loot Vacuum, Custom Loot Filter, Manage Inventory (ID,Vendor,Stash,Divination), Automate going from Stash to vendor, Skill-up Gems, Cast Portal-Scroll, Swap Gems, Price information, Pixel Information, Game Controller support, Chat Hotkeys, Auto-Fill Metamorph panel

-Not all functions will work out the box, and if you are using a non 1080 height resolution monitor, then you will need to input your own captures for some of the functions.
-I have made it so that anyone can add their own custom strings in to replace the default ones, so all hope is not lost if you really want to get it working.
-Find more information on the Strings tab, and I am always happy to add samples to the default dropdown lists if they are submitted.
+Some functions may not work if you are using a non 1080 height resolution monitor, then you will need to input your own captures to get them working.
+I have made it so that anyone can add their own custom strings in to replace the default ones, so all hope is not lost if you really want to get those functions working.
+Find more information on the Strings tab docs, and I am always happy to add any submitted samples to the default dropdown lists.

 > The script can automatically cast Flasks based on several triggers: